 It’s not often we choose a dud Air BNB and while this wasn’t horrible, we just were the right demographic at this age.
 The Rainforest, as it was dubbed on the site, offered a central location in a converted loft with plenty of indoor plants and a chill vibe.
 In reality, it was in a building that was once a warehouse but now is basically a commune with individual apartments in what feels like an art college.
 The basement houses a beatnik club where marijuana smoke wafts out in a purple haze.

-There are Arts, culture and gig posters all over the wall and despite the card entry, there’s a homeless person lying in their own piss.
-Access up to the apartment is either via a decrepit fire escape or a freight elevator, the latter offering no actual door, so you ride up seeing years of grime and gunk between floors.
+There are Arts, culture, and gig posters all over the wall and despite the card entry, there’s a homeless person lying in their own piss.
+Access up-to the apartment is either via a decrepit fire escape or a freight elevator, the latter offering no actual door, so you ride up seeing years of grime and gunk between floors.

 Getting up to our floor it’s apparent that we share the floor and the bathroom with hippies.
 Incense mixes with weed to create an intoxicating atmosphere.
 The apartment is spacious and indeed full of plants.
 Wicker floor tiles and the occasional threadbare Persian rug cover polished but worn floorboards.
 A colorful hammock hangs overlooking the wintery urban vista with a few comfy but sunken sofas offering a place to sit and struggle to later extricate from.
 There’s a well-equipped kitchen with lentils and green tea in the cupboard and well-read shelves of music and art books.
 Oh look, a djembe and it reeks of ganja.
 Yep, this is definitely owned by hippies.

 A large second room houses a sleeper sofa and a handmade loft bed, built out of old pallets where we opt to sleep.
 It’s spartan and our noses almost touch the roof but it’s all part of the experience.
-For what we paid and the space, this is a palace for travelers, but for our current life phase, this is more where we would have loved in our twenties.
+For what we paid for and the space, this is a palace for travelers, but for our current life phase, this is more where we would have loved in our twenties.

 WHAT WE MISSED

-If we had another day we would have checked out the Biosphere for no real reason than to amuse ourselves with quotations from Biodome, the crap Pauly Shore movie.
+If we had another day we would have checked out the Biosphere for no real reason other than to amuse ourselves with quotations from Biodome, the crap Pauly Shore movie.

 In summer the city is much more active and there are plenty of free gigs and outdoor movies.
 We missed all of that.

-With a little extra time and budget we would have loved to go skiing on Mount Tremblant or possibly even dog sledding.Follow & Connect with us
+With a little extra time and budget, we would have loved to go skiing on Mount Tremblant or possibly even dog sledding.Follow & Connect with us